 - Ability to interview City staff and industry experts to gather information

 - Comfort working in a variety of settings and with new and often complex government operations

 - Proficiency with Microsoft Office

 - Previous work experience in a professional/office environment

-- Preference for rising juniors and for those with a career interest in government service
+- Preference for rising juniors and seniors and for those with a career interest in government service